All About The Recruitment vs Talent Acquisition

 EON’s results were impressive.
 The company attracted 1500 more applicants within three months compared to what the previous campaign achieved in six months.

-Companies, in these hard times of talent shortage, must adopt both short-term and long-term strategies to come up with a talent management plan which includes talent acquisition at the corporate level.
+In these hard times of talent shortage, companies must adopt both short-term and long-term strategies to come up with a talent management plan that includes talent acquisition at the corporate level.
 The success of all organizations, whether small or big, now depends upon it.

 How the two Recruitment vs Talent Acquisition differ

 The language of hiring, especially searching for the proper talent, has become more difficult over the years.
-To clear out things, let’s set things straight about the difference between “Recruitment vs Talent Acquisition”.
+Let’s set things straight about the difference between “Recruitment vs Talent Acquisition” to clear out things.

-There is some key difference at the speed at which the two things recruitment vs talent acquisition happens.
+There is some key difference in the speed at which the two things recruitment vs talent acquisition happens.
 While recruitment is a prompt exercise, talent takes place over time and is often an ongoing process.
-The type of talent sought and the employer goals, also determine what counts the recruitment vs talent acquisition differ.
+The type of talent sought and the employer goals also determine what counts the recruitment vs talent acquisition differ.